Periodontics Clinic

 What to expect

-At your first appointment, we will talk to you about your dental history, symptoms and concerns.
+At your first appointment, we will talk with you about your dental history, symptoms and concerns.
 Our periodontist may examine your gums, teeth and jaw.
 We may also take X-rays as part of your visit.

-• Cleaning below the gum lines
+• Cleaning below the gumline

-Please note we are a teaching hospital, so you may see medical students, residents or other medical trainees as part of your care.
+Please note that we are a teaching hospital, so you may see medical students, residents or other medical trainees as part of your care.
 Learners are supervised by other members of our dedicated health-care team who work together to provide you with comprehensive care.

 What to bring

-• Health (OHIP) card or valid health care coverage
+• Health (OHIP) card or valid health-care coverage

 • Your hospital card